conradakunga/Blog/_posts/2025-01-07-dependency-injection-in-c-net-part-8-types-of-depedency-injection.md

 1. Testing is more **complicated**
 2. The fact that the dependency can be mutated elsewhere makes **behaviour difficult to predict**.

+In our next post we will look at **dependency injection life cycles**.

 The code is in my [GitHub](https://github.com/conradakunga/BlogCode/tree/master/Mailer). *The source code builds from first principles as outlined in this series of posts with different versions of the API demonstrating the improvements.*

 Happy hacking!